kushalprakash6/Standalone-5G-netowrk-simulation/documentation/ProjectPlan.md

 ### Sprint 1

 1. Setting up GitHub space
-2.Initiating the collection of resources
+2. Initiating the collection of resources
-3.Beginning the documentation process
+3. Beginning the documentation process
-4.Gaining knowledge about 5G, Open5gs, UERANSIM, and virtualization techniques
+4. Gaining knowledge about 5G, Open5gs, UERANSIM, and virtualization techniques
-5.Organizing tasks and creating a project plang
+5. Organizing tasks and creating a project plang

 ### Sprint 2